emmericp/rtl-sdr-temperature-sensor/README.md

 ## Application layer

-* First nibble and the next byte are the temperature in °C/10 (big endian)
+* First nibble and the next byte are the temperature in °C/10 (big endian, two's complement)
 * The last byte is the relative humidity in percent